secblc/Blind-Croupier-Documentation/White Paper.md

 Blind Croupier is a **gambling software development company** [Business to business], providing decentralized, fair and transparent gambling solutions for casinos.

-**Completely fair** — a casino can't possibly gain any advantages except for those defined by specific game rules, including the fair random generation for cards, dices, roulette and slots.
+**Completely fair** — a casino can't possibly gain any advantages except for those defined by specific game rules, including the fair random generation.

 **Absolutely transparent** —  all the transactions, software source code, are open to the public and available for revision.